ChesterJFGould/Jarrange/Main.md

 vars _ = []
 ```

+`vars` returns a list of all the variable names used in a JSON value.

 ```haskell
 freeVars :: [String] -> JSON -> [String]
 freeVars env obj = let ov = nub $ vars obj in foldl (flip delete) ov env
 ```

+`freeVars` returns all the variables in the given JSON value that are
+not bound in the given environment, i.e. they are free.

 ```haskell
 checkFreeVars :: Rule -> Either String Rule